 The Friends of the Petawawa Research Forest have created an Arboretum at the PRF.

-Situated on the fomer Petawawa National Forestry Institute townsite off Clouthier Road, it is an outdoor classroom for teaching tree identification.
+Situated on the former Petawawa National Forestry Institute townsite off of Clouthier Road, it is an outdoor classroom for teaching tree identification.
 It will benefit students in schools, colleges, universities, and interested people of all ages.

-We have been purchasing, collecting, growing, and planting trees; mostly tree species which were not already on site.
+We have been purchasing, collecting, propagating, growing, and planting trees, mostly tree species which were not already on site.
 We have been arranging them for handy comparisons, with identification labels that include QR Codes linking to species information on the internet.
-We started planting in the spring of 2013; after five seasons we have planted 131 trees of 66 species.
+We started planting in the spring of 2013; after nine seasons we have planted 183 trees of 83 species.
 We intend to add more.

 We want to showcase the trees native to Renfrew County and the Great Lakes-St. Lawrence Forest Region.
 But we will also have trees from other geographic regions: southern species, western North American conifers, and a few European and Asian species of interest to forestry.